f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 # Automated Workflow Guide

-===TODO====

-**In this part of the guide we will use Ansible to first update the WAF policy by uploading a new OpenAPI swagger file, and then adding a `delete` handler to it. via CI/CD environment.
-It will connect updates of positive security related to possible change of app API.**
+In this part of the guide we will use CI/CD environment to update the WAF policy with new routes.

 ## 1. Run CI/CD Environment